mi4uu/home_task001/instructions.md

-# Adverity Full-stack challenge
+# Full-stack challenge

 Hi!
 It's nice to see you here and all the best luck solving the challenge!
-It based on simplified version of one of the day-to-day tasks we encounter at Adverity.
+It based on simplified version of one of the day-to-day tasks we encounter

 To make the coding more pleasant for you, we've taken care of basic app bootstrap, please see `docker-compose.yaml` for details.
 Feel free to use different setup, add additional packages, libraries, images as you wish.